EtienneLamoureux/sc-trade-tools/README.md

 AU stands for [astronomical unit](https://en.wikipedia.org/wiki/Astronomical_unit).
 It's the only good way to report distances on the scale of a solar system without the numbers getting way too big.

 ## Disclaimer
 <sup>SC Trade Tools is an unofficial Star Citizen fansite, not affiliated with the Cloud Imperium group of companies.
-All content on this site not authored by its host or users are property of their respective owners.
-Star Citizen®, Roberts Space Industries® and Cloud Imperium ® are registered trademarks of Cloud Imperium Rights LLC</sup>
+All content on SC Trade Tools not authored by its host or users are property of their respective owners.
+Star Citizen®, Roberts Space Industries® and Cloud Imperium® are registered trademarks of Cloud Imperium Rights LLC</sup>